Another warm day, today, with a high of 95F outside and 88F inside.

 Today, I called friend A to check on her, called and wished Aunt C for her birthday, chatted with friend R, and video chatted with my daughter.
 Another of her friends is getting married, early next year, and has asked her to be a bridesmaid!
 The wedding will be held in Hawaii as that's where her friend lives; my daughter is looking forward to visiting Hawaii.
 I told her that I wanted to visit Hawaii, too!
 LOL.

 Brunch was a salad and a corned beef sandwich.
 Dinner was chicken curry and a tortilla.
 I had a pancake with some of my peach jam for a snack, as well as some mango.
 There might have been an ice cream cone, too!
 LOL!

 Today, I am grateful for:

-- M helping with the garden
+- Water for the garden

 How was your Wednesday?
 What are your plans for Thursday?

 It looks like what you gained in broccoli you lost in zucchini!
 Hawaii sounds amazing.ReplyDelete